bearice/pping/README.md

 ### Slowstart

-To avoid a burst session creation at start to fire the firewall, an initial delay could be added to each target, delay is calcuted as `i * delay_factor / 1000.0` seconds, so `-s 1` which is the default value limits 100ms delay for the 100th target.
+To avoid a burst session creation at start to overload your firewall, an initial delay could be added to each target, delay is calculated as `i * delay_factor / 1000.0` seconds, so `-s 1` which is the default value limits 100ms delay for the 100th target.

+### Loss threshold and backoff

+Loss threshold controls how many loss before consider a target as down.
+When a target is down, probe delay will increase liner rate calculated based on losses.
+The max delay is 60s+rand(10s).

 ### Log format